 Now we want to share it with you!

-What happens after the Software Strategy Workshops?
+What happens after the Design Thinking Workshops?

 We know each other well enough to move forward.
 Our team sends you the outcome of workshops (the outcome is being discussed before workshops and depends on your needs - it can be a general app flow, a specification, initial mockups etc.).
 On this basis we can prepare a budget and time estimation that will allow you to make the next step.
 Usually our clients choose to go with the Development Phase or start the project with creating first wireframes to visualize it better.
 Either way, we are here to advise you on what to do next.